yh01yb/yh01yb/README.md

 ## 🔗 About

-Just wanna be a dev
+Just a dev trying to make sense of the chaos, break the internet (on purpose), build stuff that doesn’t crash (mostly), and occasionally pretend I know what I’m doing.

 ---